 The first applications will look at using an EFM32

-microcontroller from Silicon Laboratories
+microcontroller from Silicon Labs

 for driving an electronic paper display.
 The article will then look at two different ways of driving an LCD using a standard microcontroller.
 In the first of these, a PIC32